 12.1 Rules for the 2019 State Championships Points Races

-1.1 Membership fee is $50.00 per person.
-However, for the 2018-2019 season, all memberships are complimentary for new members.
-All current and past members who bring a new member to ride at a show also receive a complimentary membership.
-Current and past members must list the name of their new member on their membership renewal form to receive the complimentary membership.
-For the 2018-2019 season, memberships are valid through the Cinch RSNC World Finals (2019).
+1.1 Membership fee is $65.00 per person.
+However, for the 2019-2020 season, all memberships are complimentary for new members.
+All current and past members who sign up a new member through the Cinch RSNC office only and the bring them to ride at a show also receive a complimentary membership.
+Current and past members must list the name of their new member on their membership renewal form and mail or email it to the Cinch RSNC office or call the Cinch RSNC office prior to an event to receive the complimentary membership.
+For the 2019-2020 season, memberships are valid through the Cinch RSNC World Finals (2020).
 Annual memberships will begin and end after the World Finals each year.
 A membership purchased on or after March 1st of each season shall be good for the remainder of that season and throughout the next full season, (16 months) membership, with the exception of an upgrade.
 Complimentary memberships and all upgrades from a Day Pass to a Membership will expire after the World Finals of the year the upgrade was purchased.
 The Ranch Sorter publication is available online.

 1.3 Complimentary Cinch RSNC MEMBERSHIP TO ALL 4H AND FFA MEMBERS – Congratulations to the agriculture-based youth in America!
 You and your family are the kind of folks that we admire and appreciate.
 Your sense of pride and determination to be involved with the advancement of land and livestock in this great United States is to be commended.
 For that reason, we at the Cinch RSNC want to honor your efforts by awarding you a complimentary membership to Cinch RSNC.
 Just show proof that you are 19 or under as of January 1st of the current year and that you are a current member of 4-H or FFA when you fill out your membership application and you will receive your complimentary membership.
 This membership will entitle holders to all the benefits of the standard Cinch RSNC memberships.
 Join us with your horses in this exciting Ranch Sorting activity and celebrate our heritage!